bluwy/svelte-router/CONTRIBUTING.md

 The library performs unit testing (with [Jest](https://jestjs.io)) and e2e testing (with [Cypress](https://cypress.io)).

-- Run `yarn test:unit` for unit tests
+- Run `pnpm test:unit` for unit tests
-- Run `yarn test:e2e` for e2e tests
+- Run `pnpm test:e2e` for e2e tests

 When pushing or sending a pull request to this repo, a GitHub Actions workflow will run both unit and e2e tests.